UX Content Design Leader

 ↗ All 8 product lines modernized · Unified IA and content system · Research-validated before shipping

-Platform Redesign Mindtickle
+Platform redesign Mindtickle

 See case study